wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_exchangeinject.md

 ---
-title: trx:/wallet/exchangeinject \[POST\] {disallowed}
+title: trx:/wallet/exchangeinject  {disallowed} - TRON
-description: Injects capital into the transaction.
-The purpose of injecting capitalinto the trading pair is to prevent price fluctuation from affecting thetransaction.
+description: Example code for the trx:/wallet/exchangeinject  {disallowed} rest method. Сomplete guide on how to use trx:/wallet/exchangeinject  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters